Skip to Main Content

-Natalia Grossman celebrates her win with the USA flag
+Natalia Grossman celebrates her win with the USA Flag

 Natalia Grossman celebrates her win © Lena Drapella/IFSC